 Maybe I’m getting too old for lost weekends/weeks.
 I’m begging for this storm to subside, and find myself wishing I hadn’t taken that dose of mushrooms.
 I’m about to lose it.
 I feel like this could be it, and what am I doing?
 Sitting here tripping (slightly) and drunk (slightly) with no pants on, preparing to die.
-I am a dumb fuck, in the middle of nowhere- the middle of the night- driving to Detroit for some pop up, where I’m going to drop E and more shrooms and probably do some blow and probably get into trouble with some random anime girl.
+I am a dumb fuck, in the middle of nowhere- the middle of the night- driving to Pittsburgh for some pop up, where I’m going to drop E and more shrooms and probably do some blow and probably get into trouble with some random anime girl.
 Or some juggalo chick depending on the scene.
 Or, hell, if I mix enough drugs maybe overdose or get a life threatening STI.

 Outer space is the limit with a guy like me.
 Guess it’s because my inner space is so fucked there’s nowhere else to go but away.